soulphysics/.emacs.d/README.md

 Emacs Zen
 ========

-My simple minimalist emacs installation on Mac OS X, focused on editing LaTeX.
+Emacs is the most powerful, most enlightened way to edit LaTeX, markdown and web markup like html, css and javascript.
+And it's 100% free.

+In what follows I describe my minimalist emacs installation on Mac OS X. To copy my setup exactly just follow the instructions below.
+Or pick and choose what you want.
+There are many roads to Emacs Zen.

 **Screenshot:**
 ![Emacs Zen Screenshot](http://personal.lse.ac.uk/robert49/misc/emacs-shot.png "Emacs Zen Screenshot")